matthall8/matthall8/README.md

 **AI Engineer who takes ML projects from research to production including LLM apps, agentic systems and a fine-tuned VLM.**

-I'm CTO & Co-Owner at [Street Garms](https://streetgarms.com), a UK vintage clothing retailer, and Founder at [Nomadic Digital](https://www.nomadicdigital.co.uk/), an AI Strategy, Engineering and Marketing agency.
+I'm CTO & Co-Owner at [Street Garms](https://streetgarms.com), a leading UK vintage clothing retailer, and Founder at [Nomadic Digital](https://www.nomadicdigital.co.uk/), an AI Strategy, Engineering and Marketing agency.

 I build and ship the AI systems behind both businesses including a fine-tuned vision-language model, agentic workflows and the MLOps stack underneath them.
-Recently I achieved a Distinction in a Level 7 AI Data Specialist course (Master's equivalent).
+Recently I achieved a Distinction in a Level 7 AI Data Specialist course (master's equivalent).

 ## 🔨 What I've built